liweiyi88/julianli/README.md

 * [CircleCI](https://circleci.com/) + [Ansistrano](https://github.com/ansistrano/deploy) for CI/CD pipeline.
 * Contact me email is done by AWS SQS + Symfony Messenger.
 * Docker for local development.
-* Page views are stored in Redis cache.
 * Rest api is built with [api-platform](https://api-platform.com/).
 * Supervisord is used for managing worker commands.
 ## Articles and ideas